Center for Program Integrity

 Jeneen Iwugo

-Jeneen Iwugo is the Deputy Director of the Center for Program Integrity, with executive responsibility for operational leadership and execution of the Center’s $1 billion annual budget and resource management of over 500 FTEs.
+Jeneen Iwugo is the Acting Director of the Center for Program Integrity, with executive responsibility for operational leadership and execution of the Center’s $1 billion annual budget and resource management of over 500 FTEs.
 Jeneen has over 20 years of government leadership, operations management, and policy development expertise.

 Throughout her federal career, Jeneen has led healthcare quality innovation, beneficiary complaint and appeal reviews, redesign of large-scale contractor oversight and fiscal accountability procedures, and organizational change management efforts.
 Jeneen designed fundamental changes to the Quality Improvement Organization (QIO) statute and led a substantial revision to the QIO program eligibility regulations which dramatically expanded program requirements and broadened the pool of organizations with which the agency can establish contracts.
 Jeneen brings a proven ability to align programs with evolving agency priorities and objectives.
 With a reputation for candor and transparency, Jeneen has a track record of successfully meeting and exceeding agency operational goals with proven results.